CabraCrimes/CBL-CUSTOMER-ASSIST/README.md

 3. Flask

 ## Main flow
-1) customer create a ticket
+1) Customer initiates a ticket
-2) admin assigns vehicle and tech/eng
+2) Admin assigns vehicle and technician/engineer
-3) tech/eng opens ticket and start assistance
+3) Technician/engineer opens ticket and initiates assistance
-4) tech/eng fills in report with all the data needed explaining what where the malfunctions encountered and solutions implemented
+4) Technician/engineer compiles a report detailing encountered malfunctions and implemented solutions
-5) tech/eng closes report
+5) Technician/engineer closes the report
-6) customer report aproval by authenticating with his credentials
+6) Customer approves the report using authentication credentials
-7) tech/eng finishes assistance
+7) Technician/engineer completes assistance
-8) admin processes ticket
+8) Admin finalizes the ticket

 ## Future features
-1. UI/UX improvement
+1. UI/UX enhancements
-2. Data analyze to get statistical info about equipments to help the maker understand where they need to improve the equipments
+2. Data analysis for equipment-related statistical insights to aid manufacturers in identifying areas for improvement
-3. Websockets integration for realtime data update
+3. Integration of Websockets for real-time data updates
-4. Notifications API integration for ticket stage user notification
+4. Integration of Notifications API for user notifications at various ticket stages